JUMP TO A TOPIC

 Peritoneal Mesothelioma Surgery

-Stage 3 peritoneal mesothelioma patients can undergo cytoreduction with heated intraperitoneal chemotherapy (HIPEC).
+For patients diagnosed with stage 3 peritoneal mesothelioma, one of the most effective treatment options is cytoreduction with heated intraperitoneal chemotherapy (HIPEC).
 This operation involves “debulking,” which is the medical term for removing as many tumors as possible.
+Since peritoneal mesothelioma often spreads across the abdominal lining, the procedure may involve removing portions of affected organs, such as the omentum, spleen, intestines or peritoneum.

-Chemotherapy and radiation are used either along with surgery or to relieve pain.
-Both therapies can reduce the size of tumors before surgery, which makes an operation more effective.
-Chemotherapy and radiation also can eliminate recurrence after surgery.
+Chemotherapy, immunotherapy and radiation are effective treatment options available for patients with stage 3 mesothelioma.
+These therapies are typically used along with surgery or to manage symptoms and slow disease progression.
+These therapies can reduce the size of tumors before surgery, which can make an operation more effective.
+Chemotherapy and radiation can also help to eliminate recurrence after surgery.

-Another option is immunotherapy, explicitly Opdivo and Yervoy (FDA approved in 2020).
-These two drugs outperform chemotherapy for non-surgery mesothelioma cases.
+Another option is immunotherapy, specifically Opdivo and Yervoy (FDA-approved in 2020).
+These two drugs often outperform chemotherapy for non-surgery mesothelioma cases.

 Stage 3 patients may also undergo palliative surgery, which relieves pain by decreasing fluid buildup.
 Pain-relief surgeries for stage 3 mesothelioma include: